-The device on the end of the gun tube is the vehicle's muzzle reference system.
-This allows the gunner and ballistic computer to account for droop in the main gun's barrel caused by uneven heating.
-The thermal shroud on the barrel was intended to help alleviate this problem.
+The device on the end of the gun tube is part of the vehicle's muzzle reference system.
+This allows the gunner and ballistic computer to account for artificial boresight loss.
+The thermal shroud on the barrel was intended to help alleviate droop caused by uneven heating.

 The coaxial machine gun on the Abrams was provided with a flash-suppressing barrel shroud.

 The loader was provided with a hatch in the turret roof across from the TC, and a periscope was installed in his hatch door.

 The TC's position was ringed with six vision blocks, as well as the sight for the .50cal machine gun.
 The cupola hatch door could also be positioned so that it provided overhead protection while still allowing the TC outside vision.

 This view into the turret shows the gunner's seat, and just to its left, the breech for the 120mm main gun.
 The gunner was provided with a chest support, and it is folded off to the right.
 The coaxial machine gun's ready ammunition box is labeled, and the belt of ammo would snake across the top of the main gun's breech.

 The opposite side of the turret interior is shown here.
 The loader's seat is visible, as is the vehicle's radio setup behind the padded shoulder guard.
 When in action, the shoulder guard would be swung down to protect the loader from the recoil of the main gun.
 Below the radio is stowage for field boxes of 7.62mm ammunition.